deepak0405/coding-tapri/_posts/2022-01-17-Understanding-Web3.markdown

 <!--more-->

 Using Web3, we are trying to create a new version of internet, a version which is decentralized.
 What does decentralized actually mean ?
 It means that we might have the support to do more things directly from peer to peer, instead of having a intermediary.
 How will it benefit the end user ?
-A lot of end user like me are not having much problem with the current internet and don't directly see a need for a new version, but once things shape up we might start seeing its applications and benefits?
+A lot of end user like me are not having much problem with the current internet and don't directly see a need for a new version, but once things shape up we might start seeing its applications and benefits.

-My next bigger doubt is in the area of web3 based softwares.
+My next bigger doubt is in the area of web3 based applications.
+In the current web apps, the complete software is managed by the application developer team.
 How the web3 application's backend will be decentralized ?

-Are we going to do some web3 based optimizations for the requests which are going on the internet.
-How will web3 change the way frontend is designed ?
+Will the frontend and backend architecture change once web3 is ready ?
+Are we going to do some web3 based optimizations for the requests which are going on the internet ?

 Clearly there are a lot of questions.
 I will be going over all the questions one by one in my next blogs.